 Students are required to take the college-level introductory composition course ENGCMP 0200 Seminar in Composition (SC).
 Students are exempted from this course if they earned 660 on the SAT Evidence-Based Reading and Writing Section and a 5 on the Advanced Placement Exam.
 Given the importance of establishing a sound foundation for a student's writing, all students are required to pass SC with a grade of C- or better by the time they have completed 24 credits in enrollment.
 (Students who do not have a 560 on the SAT or a 24 or above on the ACT might also be required to take the skill-development course ENGCMP 0150 Workshop in Composition before enrolling in SC.)

 Writing-intensive courses (W-Courses) are designed to teach writing within a discipline through writing assignments that are distributed across the entire term.
 In these courses, students will produce at least 20-24 pages of written work.
 A significant portion of this work should be substantially revised in response to instructor feedback and class discussion.
-All students must complete two courses that are designated as 'W-Courses', or one W-Course and a second English composition course.
+All students must complete two courses that are designated as W-Courses.
 Students should satisfy one of these requirements by taking a W-Course in their major if it is available.
 Students may not transfer credits in to satisfy this requirement.
 W-courses can be overlapped with other General Education courses (except for Professional Communication).

-Mastering college-level algebra is required for all students.
+Mastering college-level algebra (3 credits) is required for all students.
 These skills are foundational for student success in other general education courses.

 Students are exempt from having to take Algebra if they earned 620 on the SAT Math or 27 on the ACT Math.
 Students who do not meet these criteria must earn a C- or higher in MATH 0020, MATH 0025, MATH 0031, CS 0004, or CS 0007.
 Given the importance of establishing a sound foundation in mathematics, all students are required to satisfy the Algebra requirement by the time they have completed 30 credits in enrollment.